 Booking tip: Check if the hotel is offering any special deals that include F&B vouchers for the in-house restaurant!
 Ready to book your stay?
 Click here for current rates and availability at The Fleming in Hong Kong.

 It’s not everyday that you come across a hotel that captures the soul of a city – one that isn’t bland, typical and copy-paste.
 The Fleming is blazing the trail into the boutique hotel scene in Hong Kong, and I’m thrilled that visitors will be able to stay in a space that celebrates the heritage and spirit of the city.
-Interested in reading more boutique and luxury hotel reviews?
-Click here for more boutique travel content!
+Interested in reading more Hong Kong boutique and luxury hotel reviews?
+Click here for more tried-and-tested Hong Kong boutique hotels!

 Pin this for later!